University of Calgary Faculty of Law: JD program

 The program satisfies the requirements of the Law Societies of common law Canada for admission to the practice of law.

 In 2015, the Faculty of Law launched its new Calgary Curriculum, designed to meet a changing legal marketplace.

-Admissions for the JD program are based on a variety of factors include GPA, LSAT score (offered through the Law School Admission Council), and personal interest statement.
+Admissions for the JD program are based on a variety of factors including GPA, LSAT score (offered through the Law School Admission Council), and personal interest statement.
 Letters of reference are no longer needed to apply to the JD program as a first-year student, but are still required for other categories of applicants such as upper-year students.

 LL.M program

 The U of C Faculty of Law offers a thesis-based and a course-based LL.M program, and a Post-baccalaureate Certificate.
 These programs are focused on Natural Resources, Energy and Environmental Law.
 The related topics within the focus area, including renewable energy law, water law, administrative law, adapting to climate change and regulating GHG emissions, regulatory theory, taxation, corporate law, economics, contract law, international trade and investment law, Aboriginal law, tort law, environmental ethics, pollution control, waste management, environmental impact law, intellectual property, human rights law and legal theory.

 Graduate studies at the law school contribute to general academic research, produce legal scholarship, and develop specialized expertise in focus areas of the legal profession.
 With permission, graduate law students may also take graduate courses in outside faculties as part of the program.

 A general thesis-based LL.M was introduced in 2017.

 Admissions for the graduate law programs are granted on a competitive basis by the Faculty of Law in conjunction with the University of Calgary's Faculty of Graduate Studies.
 In addition to meeting the minimum requirements for the Faculty of Graduate Studies, the Faculty of Law requires a recognized first law degree with a minimum 3.0 average or upper-second class standing.
-Minimum standards alone are generally not sufficient for successful applicants to this school's' graduate program as the annual LL.M. admissions are capped at a small number, thereby further increasing selectivity.
+Minimum standards alone are generally not sufficient for successful applicants to this school's graduate program as the annual LL.M. admissions are capped at a small number, thereby further increasing selectivity.